bearclawpower/api-documentation-jekyll/_docs/signup.md

   <p>To get started using any version of our API, you must be an active dealer in good standing with Western Power Sports.
 You will be required to provide valid wpsorders.com credentials.</p>
 </div>

+## Approval process
+Please allow 1-3 business days for your submission to be approved and your information to be added into our system.
+Once approved your will receive an email stating that you have been approved and are ready to begin accessing our data.

 ## Sign-up Form
 <div class="mobile-side-scroller">
     <form action="" method="post" accept-charset="utf-8">